About Ancient Echoes

 ANCIENT ECHOES INTERPRETIVE CENTRE is nestled at the junction of the Coalmine Ravine and the Eagle Creek and offers both indoor and outdoor tours of our Paleontology sites (dinosaur and fossil displays and dig), Prairie Grasslands Ecology (virgin prairie medicine, food, plants, animals in the wild, and taxidermy displays), and Indigenous History (petroglyphs, rock formations, effigies, archaeological digs, ceremonial circles, a buffalo jump, a food processing site, tool artifacts, and pottery making displays).
 A permanent art exhibition by Metis artist, Jo Cooper, expresses a visual and oral story with “The Disappearance and Resurgence of the Buffalo”.
 Additionally, sculptures outside the centre stimulate the imagination as well as humour.

-Ancient Echoes is currently operating under their summer hours, which run from July to August.
-This means we are open Monday- Friday from 9:00 AM - 5:00 PM (closed Saturdays and Sundays, and Stat Holidays).
-Please note that the Centre's last day open for the summer season is August 28th 2025, if you are interested in a tour outside of the summer season, please email anciente@sasktel.net for more information.
-Bookings can be made by calling the Centre at 1-306-377-2045 or emailing anciente@sasktel.net.
+Ancient Echoes is currently open by appointment only until otherwise posted.
+Bookings can be made by emailing anciente@sasktel.net.
 Our Valley View Tea Room is run by volunteers and is open some Thursdays from 2:30- 4:30 p.m.
 Our Tea Room dates will be posted in the future. nbsp;

 Ancient Echoes is a popular site for School Tours throughout the year offering custom-designed programs for students of all ages in the areas of Aboriginal History, Paleontology, Ecology, and Archaeology.